 A vacation rental in Aspen, Colorado, will get most of its bookings during the winter months.
 In this case, the low season will start the moment the snow melts.
 On the other hand, for a tourist home in Florida, the situation will be the opposite: the arrival of summer will mark the beginning of the high season.

 Your task as an owner is to know and clearly define the low season dates for your accommodation, because only then will you be able to implement an effective strategy for those months.

 2. Adjust off-season prices

-Check out what your competitors are offering by surfing VR listing sites for properties in your area, or perform a quick Google search to find other vacation rentals nearby.
-You could also look on OTAs to compare the cost per night of staying in a nearby hotel for that time of year.
+So how do you set off-season rates?
+Remember that you don’t have to rely solely on your own judgment when setting prices; start by looking at the competition.
+Check out what your competitors are offering by looking at vacation rental websites and listing sites for properties in your area, or perform a quick Google search to find other vacation rentals nearby.
+You could also look at online travel agencies to compare the cost per night of staying in a nearby hotel for that time of year.

 3. Lower your minimum nights

 Not only will you need to adjust the rates, but you also need to lower the minimum night stays during off-season travel.
 For example, if your vacation rental has a seven minimum night stay, change it to two or even allow guests to stay for just one night.

 Making your booking terms and conditions more flexible can also boost your inquiries.
 Perhaps some travelers would like to go on a weekend getaway?
 Or a last-minute trip?